venamax/dataincubator/music/README.md

 - raphiphop
 - rock

-Mapping of filename to genre for the training set is found [here](http://thedataincubator.s3.amazonaws.com/coursedata/mldata/music_train_labels.csv)
+Mapping of filename to genre for the **training set** is found [here](http://thedataincubator.s3.amazonaws.com/coursedata/mldata/music_train_labels.csv)

-Raw audio test files can be found [here](http://thedataincubator.s3.amazonaws.com/coursedata/mldata/music_feature_extraction_test.tar.gz).
+Raw audio **test set** can be found [here](http://thedataincubator.s3.amazonaws.com/coursedata/mldata/music_feature_extraction_test.tar.gz).

 These files are randomized and anonymized.

-An additional dataset of pre-computed features can be found [here](http://thedataincubator.s3.amazonaws.com/coursedata/mldata/music_features_train.tar.gz).
+An additional dataset of pre-computed features can be found [here](http://thedataincubator.s3.amazonaws.com/coursedata/mldata/df_train_anon.csv).

 *Hints*
 - All songs are sampled at 44100 Hz.
 - Extracting features from time series can be computationally intensive.
-Make sure you select which features to calculate wisely.
+Make sure you select which features to calculate.
-- You can use MRJob or PySpark to distribute the feature extraction part of your model
+- You can use MRJob or PySpark to distribute the feature extraction part of your model.
-- Use a dimensionality reduction technique (e.g. PCA) or a feature selection criteria when possible
+- Use a dimensionality reduction technique (e.g. PCA) or a feature selection criteria when possible.
-- Use GridSearchCV to improve score
+- Use GridSearchCV to improve score.
+- The model needs to return the genre as a string.
+You'll need to create a wrapper class around scikit-learn estimators in order to do that.

 ## Submission instructions